Naming a new business.

 There are already way too many people who used that approach to name their business and wanted to do something different.

-With so many businesses in the areas of accounting, taxation and business consulting I wanted to come up with something that stood out, but also pretty descriptive of the company did.
+With so many businesses in the areas of accounting, taxation, and business consulting I wanted to come up with something that stood out but was also pretty descriptive of what the company did.

 From the feedback I’ve received, the name tested really well, and I’ve received many compliments on achieving the balance of description and creativity which is was what I set out to accomplish.

 Intellectual property rights aren’t something that many people consider at all, much less when it comes to naming their business.

 If someone has a trademark on a word or phrase, you are not permitted to use that word/phrase in the same space that the trademark protects.